 *See individual programs for specific applications and requirements

-We are accepting applications for 2020 fall; and 2021 spring, summer and fall terms.
+We are accepting applications for 2021 Winter, spring, summer and fall terms.

 Scholarships: Applying now allows our admission and financial aid experts to provide you with an academic merit award, and allows you to audition for performance and affinity scholarships and other awards.